dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 ```

 DHIS2 should never be run as a privileged user.
 After you have modified
-the setenv.sh file, modify the startup script to check and see if the
+the setenv.sh file, modify the startup script to check and verify that the
-script has been invoked as root.
+script has not been invoked as root.

 ```sh
 #!/bin/sh